Reaching a Resolution with the IRS on your Own

 Perhaps one of the most intimidating government entities that taxpayers interact with is the IRS – and for a good reason.

-If you’re in a situation where you will inevitably have to negotiate with the IRS; you may be wondering if you should take them on by yourself or enlist professional assistance.
+If you’re in a situation where you will inevitably have to resolution a tax issue with the IRS; you may be wondering if you should take them on by yourself or enlist professional assistance.

 Facing the IRS Alone

-No law or rule prohibits you from negotiating with the IRS on your own.
+No law or rule prohibits you from deliberating with the IRS on your own.
 However, taking on the IRS is no minor task; consider these factors first: